Key Takeaways

 - Stay physically active during the day

-- Review medications with doctor for sleep effects
+- Ask your doctor to review every medication for sleep effects

 Sources & Further Reading